 Registration in this Option is discontinued effective September 1, 2021.
 Students enrolled in this Option will be allowed to graduate upon fulfilling all requirements of the Option by August 31, 2024.

-Before entering the combined BESc/JD degree program, students must have completed the first three years of the Chemical Engineering program at Western (or equivalent).
-In addition to applying for the combined degree program through the Office of the Associate Dean - Academic of the Faculty of Engineering, students must make a separate application to the Faculty of Law for admission into the JD program by the published deadline, May 1.
-In the application to the Law School, the applicant must indicate that he or she is applying to the combined BESc/JD program.
+Before entering the combined BESc/JD degree program, a student must have completed the first three years of the Chemical Engineering program at Western (or equivalent).
+In addition to applying for the combined degree program through the Office of the Associate Dean - Academic of the Faculty of Engineering, a student must make a separate application to the Faculty of Law for admission into the JD program by the published deadline, May 1.
+The application to Law must indicate that the student is applying to the combined BESc/JD program.

 To be eligible for the combined degree program, students must have completed all the requirements of the first-year curriculum in the Faculty of Engineering, and the second and third year program, Option C, of the Green Process Engineering Program, with either a minimum cumulative weighted average (CWA) of 80% or standing in the top 10% of the class.
 In addition, the applicant must meet the minimum LSAT requirement established by the Law School Admissions Committee for all combined degree programs.